teapot9/cmkinitramfs/README.md

 It contains one `DEFAULT` section and one section for each data source used during the init process.

+It's default path is `/etc/cmkinitramfs.ini` and can be overriden by the `CMKINITCFG` environment variable.

 ### DEFAULT section